 A deductible functions as a way for insurance companies to reduce risk by making policyholders pay for small expenses.
 For instance, if your collision car insurance has a $1,000 deductible and you get in a minor accident that causes $500 of damage, you are liable for the full amount of the damage.
 On the other hand, if you got in an accident that caused $10,000 of damage and your insurance plan stated that there was no charge after deductible, the insurance company would pay $9,000 after you met the $1,000 deductible.

-The term no charge after deductible is frequently used in health insurance because health insurance plans often require coinsurance, a shared cost that must be paid even after the deductible is met.
+The term "no charge after deductible" is frequently used in health insurance plans because these plans often require coinsurance, which is a shared cost that must be paid even after the deductible is met.
 For instance, if you must pay 10 percent coinsurance on a $10,000 medical procedure and your deductible is $1,000, you must pay the $1,000 deductible and 10 percent of the remaining $9,000 for a total of $1,900.
-If your insurance plan did not require coinsurance, it might state that there is no charge after deductible and in this case you would only pay $1,000 instead of $1,900.
+If your insurance plan did not require coinsurance, it might state that there is no charge after the deductible, and in this case you would only pay $1,000 instead of $1,900.

 Potential Ramifications of No Charge